arkency/posts/posts/2017-11-28-how-to-get-audit-log-with-railseventstore.md

 ## Free is not completely for free

-You can tell by number of steps that it’s not that super effortless to get an audit lot yet.
+You can tell by number of steps that it’s not that super effortless to get an audit log yet.
 On the other hand the hardest part has been already solved — you have events and you have a decent UI to dig through them.

-What we’re planning is a complete Rails Engine so that you mount a web interface for domain events and forget about the rest.
+What we’re planning next is a complete [Rails engine](http://guides.rubyonrails.org/engines.html) so that you mount a web interface for domain events and forget about the rest.

 If you can’t wait, you can already reap all the benefits of a RailsEventStore browser today.
 Follow the steps and learn the secrets of your application event streams.